mrocklin/mrocklin.github.io/usage-based-pricing.md

     Novices are less cost-prone with our product, both because of the product itself, and because of our incredible support team (more on this later)

-    We could stop giving good support this practice (we'd probably earn more) but this doesn't feel great.
+    We could stop giving good support (we'd probably earn more) but this doesn't feel great.
 There's clearly a lot of value that we'd like to generate and capture.

 3.  **SMBs** for velocity reasons we mostly focus on Small and Medium Businesses (SMBs) rather than large enterprises.